tno-terminology-design/tev2-mve/docs/how-to/config-files.md

+---
+title: Config Files
+---

-# How To Create Config Files
+# Managing Config Files

 A [TEv2 Configuration File](@tev2) is a ([YAML](https://yaml.org/spec/1.2.2/)) file
 that provides the various [TEv2 tools](@tev2) with a set of predefined parameters